TylerBiggert/CTF/HomeBrewedChallenges/WebApps/_CreateYourOwn/WebAppChallenges/_StateHere-HowToGuide.md

 <router-outlet />
 ```
 ### Deploy changes to Cloudflare
+- Confirm you are on the main branch
 - In the terminal navigate to repo-name-here/repo-name-here-frontend
 - `npm run deploy`
   - If you go into the packages.json file you can see all the scripts you could run